kvietcong/kvietcong/README.md

 - Have a pull request be accepted on a project not by me 😅
 - Get a cool internship for Summer 2021
-- Keep up with and hype .NET 5.0 release lol
+- Keep up with and hype .NET 5.0 release lol (Maui is Hype!)
 - Get good at Leetcode so I don't bomb coding tests 🤔
 - Improve Sysadmin/Networking/Unix/IT skills
 - Create an actual portfolio/personal site